 - determination that the use of agricultural or timber land has changed; or

-- any other action of the appraisal district, chief appraiser or ARB that applies to and adversely affects the property owner.
+- any other action of the appraisal district, chief appraiser or ARB that adversely affects the property owner.

 Property owner representation.
 A property owner may have an agent present his or her protest.
 The property owner must designate the agent in writing.
 A property manager or other person who has legal authority to act for the property owner in naming tax agents may also designate an agent.
 Comptroller Rule 9.3044 requires the property owner to use Comptroller Forms 50-162-1 or 50-241-1 for designating an agent (see Appendix C).
 Form 50-162-1 addresses designating an agent for property other than a single-family residence in which the owner resides.
 The second form—Form 50-241-1—is for designating an agent for a single-family residence and states in boldface type that a taxpayer may wish to contact the appraisal office or taxing units for free information or forms.
 Use of the form is required unless the property owner filed a valid designation before January 1, 1990.
 The ARB may not require a property owner to designate an agent in any other manner.
 An owner does not have to file a form for an attorney, mortgage lender, owner’s employee or for a person who simply acts as a courier.

 Granting a hearing.
 The ARB determines whether or not it will hear a protest.
-The ARB decides if the protest notice is timely filed and the notice has the necessary elements that make up a protest.
+The ARB decides if the protest notice is timely filed and the notice has the three necessary elements that make up a protest.
+See Notice of Protest.
 Carefully determining whether the property owner is entitled to a hearing protects the owner’s right to protest.
 In addition, the ARB may find itself defending a lawsuit if it denies a hearing to which a property owner was entitled under Tax Code Chapter 41.